Álvaro de Bazán-class frigate: Export

+Australia

 The class is the basis of the Australian Hobart-class destroyers, also known as the Air Warfare Destroyer.
 The Australian government announced in June 2007 that, in partnership with Navantia, three F100 vessels were built for the Royal Australian Navy with the first due for delivery in 2014.
 However, this was delayed until 2017 when lead ship was commissioned.
 All three ships were in service by 2020.

+Norway

 The Fridtjof Nansen-class frigate of the Royal Norwegian Navy is based on the Álvaro de Bazán design.
 Five of these vessels were ordered in 2000.
 The Norwegian frigates were built by Navantia between 2003 and 2009.
 Four frigates are still in service.